Housemade Pastrami: brined, spiced, smoked

 We are aiming for a pastrami that is never too dry or fatty (although this is very subjective), peppery, spicy, smoky and essentially on the fatty side.
 Please remember that in every piece of pastrami, even assuming the most skilled slicing, there will be sublime to less sublime and then sublime again, in one piece.
 Hopefully you get a perfect combination of slices on a perfect pastrami day.
 If not let us know.

 With so many variables it becomes a rather complicated and changeable process.
 We hope you will join us in this journey, still very new.
-Your feedback is always welcome, especially written form and shared with kindness.
+Your feedback is always welcome, especially written form and shared with love and positivity for the future of deli.